 Images of the landscape -- frozen moments in time -- captured on film or digital sensor, and featured here for your viewing and enjoyment.
-Come with me now as we tour the beautiful state of "Almost Heaven" West Virginia.
-From remote wilderness waterfalls, to the scene that you may pass by each day unaware of simply because we, in our too-busy lives, just don't take the time to see.
+Come with me now as we tour the beautiful state of "Almost Heaven" West Virginia, from remote wilderness waterfalls and mountain vistas, to the scenes that you may pass by each day unaware of simply because we, in our too-busy lives, just don't take the time to see.

-So relax and, as you view these images, imagine that you can smell the crisp, clean air of an early morning along a mountain stream, hear the tranquil gurgling of a small waterfall, or fees the invigoration coolness of an autumn day.
+So relax and, as you view these images, imagine that you can smell the crisp, clean air of an early morning along a mountain stream, hear the tranquil gurgling of a small waterfall, or feel the invigorating coolness of an autumn day.

 We appropriately begin our tour with the images of Spring, the season of new beginnings and rebirth.
-Then, on the the images of Summer, with rich, saturated greens and hazy mornings.
-Next, we will tour the Mountain State during the popular Fall season, and enjoy the vibrant reds, oranges, and yellows of the autumn foliage against a backdrop of cobalt-blue skies -- rivaling anything New England has to offer.
+Then, on to the images of Summer, with rich, saturated greens and hazy mornings.
+Next, we will tour the Mountain State during the popular Fall season, and enjoy the vibrant reds, oranges, and yellows of the autumn foliage -- rivaling anything New England has to offer.
 Then, on to the quiet solitude inherent in the images of Winter.

 Other pages explore the Magic Light of those fleeting moments at dawn and dusk when the landscape takes on a surreal appearance, look at Intimate landscapes, showcase some popular West Virginia Landmarks, and review a few of my favorite Published Images.
 The Aesthetics page considers some of the more intangible aspects of photography.